pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-25-anchor-bender.md

 We moored in a nearby marina.

-I disassembled the anchor and took the bent part with me in searh for help.
+I disassembled the anchor and took the bent part with me in search for help.
 The harbormaster's office was closed.
 I walked on along the beach until I found a diver's shack.
 Some people were hanging around, smoking and talking.
 Their eyes went to my bent piece.
 "Hmm", "Tsk tsk", "Uh oh", they commiserated.
 I didn't need to explain much.
 One of the women spoke English.
 She called a shipyard and gave me a number to call back.
 The shipyard guy said he would be there at 14:00.

 A bit less worried, I went back to the boat.